Robert "Red Robin" Johnston, Sr., 21 Aug, 1808-30 March 1894, born to Robert & Ann Johnston, Armagh, Co. Armagh, IRELAND.

-Robert "Red Robin" Johnston was born in the town of Kilrea, Londonderry County, IRELAND, as was his brother, Archibald "Archie".
-The immediate Irish branches of the family were said to have died off by 1910.
-Oral family history has our family leaving Scotland/Ireland for Canada because of religious persecution.
-Just what the details are of the persecution I have yet to find out.
-They were Presbyterians initially.
+Robert "Red Robin" Johnston was born in Armagh, County Armagh, IRELAND.
+The immediate Irish branches of the family are said to have died off by 1910 in Ireland.
+Oral family history has our family leaving Scotland/Ireland for Canada because of religious persecution or the death of the father.

 In Canada sometime in the late 1800s a fire consumed his home and all of its contents.
 I have been told by older family members that a family bible, 2 small (approximately 12" high) oil portraits, legal papers from Scotland and personal letters were all destroyed.
 It was a terrible loss to our family and our research efforts.

 Via oral family history we know that Red Robin was 6'-5" in height.
 He had red hair, the basis for his nickname.
 He was said to have been very handsome as a young man and had a charismatic personality, much to the delight of the local women and the dismay of their boyfriends and husbands ;-) In addition we know that he enjoyed a "wee dram" at the end of the day.
-This caused much concern among his fellow Methodists.
+This caused much concern among his fellow Methodists, although we have not found any record of him in any Methodist documents in Canada.
 As was the custom in those parts, 2 women Methodist ministers would make the rounds in their horse-drawn carriage bringing the Word to their parishoners.
 They were constantly in dismay at Red Robin's custom of having his wee dram at the end of a hard day's work.
 As luck would have it, at the close of one particular day Red Robin was sitting outside and sipping his whisky when the ladies arrived, unannounced.
 One of them immediately launched into a verbal tirade telling Red Robin in no uncertain terms that he was going to go to Hell unless he gave up his drink.
 An ultimatum was given to him.
 Choose!
 God or the demon drink.
 Now, Red Robin truly loved his God, his women and his whisky, but not necessarily in that order.
 He made his decision on the spot and showed the women to the gate.
 Then he proceeded to sit down and finish his wee dram which had been so rudely interrupted.